People may already be finding your brand in AI search. But here is the problem: you may not see it clearly in your normal SEO reports.

 - Record competitors.

-- Check GA4 for AI referrals.
+- Check GA4 for AI referral traffic.

 - Check Search Console for related impressions and CTR.